-Work with Change Tracking (SQL Server)
+Work with change tracking (SQL Server)

 Applications that use change tracking must be able to obtain tracked changes, apply these changes to another data store, and update the source database.
-This topic describes how to perform these tasks, and also the role change tracking plays when a failover occurs and a database must be restored from a backup.
+This article describes how to perform these tasks, and also the role change tracking plays when a failover occurs and a database must be restored from a backup.

 Describes how to use the change tracking functions to obtain changes and information about the changes that were made to a database.